sanketjo96/tech-studies/README.md

 ---

 #### EC2 storage
-1. EBS
-   - Kind of USB stick which we can attach to ec2
-   - These are network drives
-   - we can detach and attach to instances but they **are locked to AZs**
-   - Taking der snapshot and migrating to other AZs or regions is possible

-2. EC2 instance store (**ephemeral storage**)
+1. EC2 instance store (**ephemeral storage**)
     - EBS volume has limited perf as in the end they are network drive
     - if you need high IOPs ec2 instance store is an option which are disk drives mounted on physical server
     - Data will get lost on stop.
 So backing it up is the users responsibility
     - ideal if you need high IOPs for use case like temp storage, cache
     - This used to be default storage when one create ec2, but now its not and EBS took that position

-#### Volume types
+2. EBS
+   - Kind of USB stick which we can attach to ec2
+   - These are network drives/volumes
+   - we can detach and attach to instances but they **are locked to AZs**
+   - Taking der snapshot and migrating to other AZs or regions is possible
+   - EBS volume types
-1. Cold HDD
+      - Cold HDD
          - When low cost is needed
          - Data is rarely accessed

-2. Throughput optimized HDD
+      - Throughput optimized HDD
          - Where we need to process huge data
          - Big data, data wearehousing

-3. Provisioned IOPS SSD
+      - Provisioned IOPS SSD
          - Very high IOPS
          - High performance
          - High cost

-4. General purpose SSD
+      - General purpose SSD
          - Balance IOPS/Perf and cost effective

 ---

 #### AMI